Are you looking for new hire checklist templates? Then you are at the right place.

 4. Review Job Descriptions and Duties

-Email the worker a copy of the job description, answer any queries, provide a summary of the usable area, and describe how the employee fits into the division.
+Email the worker a copy of the job description, answer any queries, summarize the usable area, and describe how the employee fits into the division.
 You can include this in your new employee welcome letter.

 5. Complete all New Hire Forms

-Sorting this before their initial day will protect both of your time and let you concentrate on more necessary matters when they enter the workplace.
+Sorting this before their initial day will protect your time and let you concentrate on more necessary matters when they enter the workplace.

 6. Prepare Team Introductions